zaproxy/actions-common/scans/README.md

 # Introduction

-The following repository contains common code and helper functionalities to run the ZAP baseline scan and full scan.
+The following repository contains common code and helper functionalities to run the ZAP baseline scan and full scan with GitHub Actions.